 The foolishness of the cross.
 For those of us who know Jesus, the cross is the most transforming and powerful symbol of love we could have.
 The empty cross demonstrates God’s ultimate power over everything in heaven and on earth.
 Nothing is greater than God’s power and the work of the cross.

 In addition to the power of the cross to transform, we were also given God’s power to live with Him and to deal with what we must do here on earth.
 We aren’t just here waiting to go to heaven.
-We have assignments to complete, lessons to learn, reconciliation to accomplish, and love to share.
+Instead, we have assignments to complete, lessons to learn, reconciliation to accomplish, and love to share.
 We can only do this in His power and through His Spirit.

 Peace and Reconciliation Through Jesus’ Blood